NLeSC/guide/best_practices/language_guides/python.md

 ## Coding style conventions

 The style guide for Python code is [PEP8](http://www.python.org/dev/peps/pep-0008/) and for docstrings it is [PEP257](https://www.python.org/dev/peps/pep-0257/).
-The `autopep8` package can automatically format most Python code to conform to the PEP 8 style guide.
-The more comprehensive [`yapf`](https://github.com/google/yapf) tool can automatically format code for optimal readability according to a chosen style (PEP 8 is the default).
+Tools like [`black`](https://black.readthedocs.io/en/stable/index.html) and  [`yapf`](https://github.com/google/yapf) can automatically format code for optimal readability.
 The [`isort`](http://timothycrosley.github.io/isort/) package automatically formats and groups all imports in a standard, readable way.

 Many linters exists for Python, [`prospector`](https://github.com/landscapeio/prospector) is a tool for running a suite of linters, it supports, among others:
 * [pycodestyle](https://github.com/PyCQA/pycodestyle)